ADS255/MNIST-Convolutional-Neural-Network/README.md

 This project implements a Convolutional Neural Network (CNN) to recognize handwritten digits from the MNIST dataset.

+## Interactive web version

+You can try out the model [here](https://ads255.github.io/MNIST-Convolutional-Neural-Network/)

 ## Overview

 The MNIST dataset is a popular benchmark dataset for machine learning, consisting of 28x28 pixel grayscale images of handwritten digits (0-9).
 The goal of this project is to develop a CNN model capable of accurately classifying these digits.